Scrap Metal For Cash

 - By an electronic transfer of funds (authorised by credit or debit card or otherwise).

-- The Secretary of State may by order amend subsection (1) to permit other methods of payment.
+- By order, the Secretary of State may amend subsection (1) to permit other payment methods.

-- In this section paying includes paying in kind (with goods or services).
+- This section includes paying in kind (with goods or services).

 - If a scrap metal dealer pays for scrap metal in breach of subsection (1), each of the following is guilty of an offence-